Mike Albo Goes Shopping: '90s Nostalgia Editon

-Critical Shopper: International House of Oddities by Mike Albo (NYTimes)
+Critical Shopper: Come Out of Your Cave and Get Used to the Price by Mike Albo (NYTimes)